 The story so far

-We’ve been speaking and listening to residents about regeneration since 2013 and you have been consistently clear that improvements to the estate are your priority.
+We’ve been speaking and listening to residents about what could happen in Northumberland Park since 2013 and you have been consistently clear that improvements to the estate are your priority.

 Physical improvements such as new homes and better facilities including open space, health and child care provisions as well as more and better opportunities such as new jobs, and training.
 But also, improved safety and a reduction in crime continue to be your top concern.

-Based directly on residents feedback, we developed a set of Key Principles for Change, that will help to shape the future regeneration and improvement of Northumberland Park.
+Based directly on residents feedback, we developed a set of Key Principles for Change, that will help to shape any future plans of Northumberland Park.
 They cover five themes – the place, homes, open space, community and connectivity.

 We consulted on the Key principles for change (PDF, 3MB) in autumn 2014 via door knocking, drop-in sessions and exhibitions and received over completed 160 questionnaires.